zCloak-Network/zkid-sdk-example/src/zkp/README.md

 Note: Credential content field starts at index 0.

 ## step2 Generate secret_input
 Generally speaking, vm needs two inputs, one is public input and other is secret input.
-The public input is used to initialize vm stack, but we don't use it in this scenaria.
+The public input is used to initialize vm stack, but we don't use it in this scenario.
 The secret input is only known by prover (user) and is used to perform practical calculations.

 ```typescript
 const cred = fs.readFileSync(